emnify/product-docs/docs/services/events/usage.md

 ---
-description: Managing events with the Data Streamer, API, or Portal
+description: Manage events with the Data Streamer, API, or Portal
 ---

-# Working with events
+# Work with events

 There are three ways you can access and trigger available events: